-In the printed circuit board production process there are: drill machine X & Y true position capability, drill bit deflection, image film stability, Multi-layer layer to layer tolerance, rout tolerances, and plating allowances.
+In the printed circuit board production process there are process variation and equipment capabilities that can add some degree of error to a specific step.
+Some of these are drill machine X & Y true positional tolerance, drill bit deflection, layer to layer registration, rout tolerances and plating allowances.
 The specific values will vary by board manufacturer.

 The following tolerances have been calculated based on all of the tolerances that may affect the items and ask that printed circuit board designs allow for these processes (to list just a few see manufacturing capabilities for a complete list):